WayneLambert/django-ci-workflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report to help me improve my portfolio
+about: Create a bug report to help me improve the project
 title: ''
 labels: bug
 assignees: WayneLambert